 Are dogs too pricey for your family?
-Maybe you have been thinking of something a little less costly, like cat?
-Cats are not as pricey as dogs, however when you add up all the costs related to felines, they can easily get up to $1000 per year.
+Maybe you have been thinking of something a little less costly, like a cat?
+Cats are not as pricey as dogs, however, when you add up all the costs related to felines, they can easily get up to $1000 per year.

 Still out of your price range?
 You can go smaller, like hamsters, snails or fish.
 Generally, the smaller the animal, the lower the expenses in taking care of it.
 Guinea pigs cost around $420 a year and have an initial cost of just over $150, while hamsters, rats and gerbils cost around $225 a year and just over $140 when you first adopt them.

-If pet owners hope their furry friends are tax deductible, most Canadians are out of luck.
-Pets aren’t classified as dependents and can’t be claimed as home security.
+If pet owners hope their furry friends are tax-deductible, most Canadians are out of luck.
+Pets aren’t classified as dependants and can’t be claimed as home security.
 In the United States, pet owners have won court cases to write off the cost of cat food or moving expenses involved when moving your pet from one residence to another, but those situations don’t apply in Canada.

 - If you’re the owner of a farm and you raise livestock as part of your business, or outdoor animals to guard your crops, you can write off some of the associated expenses.

-- If you need a service animal to assist you due to a medical need, you can claim some of the expenses you incur in caring for that animal.
+- If you need a service animal to assist you due to a medical need, you can claim some of the expenses you incur in caring for that animal as legitimate medical expenses.